 - Internet access (username and password) - wifi where possible.

 - EASA rules for biennial conferences:

-- Convenors, speakers, and discussants must be EASA members;
+- Convenors and speakers must be EASA members;

 - In special circumstances, the EASA Executive Committee may attribute the status of “special guest (speaker)” which allows a presenter not to be a member of the Association: applications must be submitted to EASA's conference administration;